We’re excited to announce that illustrator Tom Guilmard has just joined Futures.

-We’re so excited to announce that illustrator Tom Guilmard has just joined the Jelly family.
+We’re excited to announce that illustrator Tom Guilmard has just joined the Jelly family as part of our Futures.
 Tom’s simple and playful style has attracted the likes of NEON magazine, PULL&BEAR and The Rolling Home.
-His work has been awarded a D&AD pencil, as well as being featured on sites such as It's Nice That and Booooooom.
+His work has been awarded a D&AD pencil, as well as being featured on sites such as It’s Nice That and Booooooom.

 We sat down with Tom to get to know him and his work, and learn why simplicity is key…